Transfer Student Admission

 - Proof of English Language Proficiency (see below)

-- A course-by-course evaluation by Educational Credential Evaluators, World Educational Services or Foreign Credential Service of America for college or university coursework completed outside of the U.S. Please have evaluated transcripts sent to firstname.lastname@example.org
+- A course-by-course evaluation for U.S. equivalency by one of the following companies that maintain membership with NACES for all college or university coursework completed outside of the U.S. Please have official evaluated transcripts (received directly from the evaluation service) sent to firstname.lastname@example.org:

 - If you have university-level credit from another U.S. institution, you do not need to send those transcripts through WES or ECE.
 Please send to email@example.com.

 - Optional: You may submit syllabi or course descriptions in English for all courses taken at a non-United States institution.

 Elmhurst University requires international students to meet the following English proficiency requirements:

 |ACT||Score of 22 on both the English and Reading subsections|

 |SAT||Score of 520 on the Evidence Based Reading and Writing portion|

 |IELTS Exam||6.5 Composite|

 - U.S. college English coursework (two semesters): Grade of B or better in a two-course writing/composition sequence equivalent to ENG 105/106 at Elmhurst University.